Stein's method of moment estimators for local dependency exponential random graph models: Introduction

 The paper is structured as follows.
-In Section \ref{sec:LERGM}, after some notations, the exponential random graph model as well as the local dependency exponential random graph model from \cite{schweinberger2015local} are introduced.
-Section \ref{sec:steinmom} gives an introduction to Stein estimation and applies it to parameter estimation in a LERGM.
+In Section \ref{section_lergm}, after some notations, the exponential random graph model as well as the local dependency exponential random graph model from \cite{schweinberger2015local} are introduced.
+Section \ref{section_steins_metod_of_moments} gives an introduction to Stein estimation and applies it to parameter estimation in a LERGM.
 It provides assumptions under which existence and uniqueness of the estimators are guaranteed.
-Explicit concentration bounds and bounds to the (Wasserstein) distance of an appropriate normal distribution are obtained in Section \ref{sec:convergence}.
+Uniqueness of the Stein estimator relies on the parameter space being the whole Euclidean space.
+For asymptotic normality, treated in Section \ref{section_convergence_analysis}, however, a compact parameter space is needed.
+Hence a slightly different Stein estimator is introduced in Section \ref{section_convergence_analysis}, and a method is provided to choose a unique Stein estimator from a set of possible Stein estimator.
+For this Stein estimator, explicit concentration bounds and bounds to the (Wasserstein) distance of an appropriate normal distribution are obtained in Section \ref{section_convergence_analysis}.
 Auxiliary results for proofs are deferred to the Appendix.